tytydraco/yessleep/out/Has_Anyone_Heard_of_the_Kaiser_Phenomenon_Part_1.md

 There's also an extremely rare but non-zero case that someone can get stuck in-between the main vector and sub-scalar timelines, and in that case their existence is like, superimposed on top of the scalar timeline.
 I KNOW this doesn't make sense.
 I might be relaying this wrong, I don't know, it honestly doesn't really make sense to me either, but anyway.

 I tried asking xAffo_gato about the video itself and the channel it was on, but I never got a response.
 Since this whole interaction, I've been feeling really strange.
 Like, chills down my spine, can't sleep kind of strange.
-I don't know what it means, but since that incident I've been dealing with a weird buzzing in my head that I can't get rid of.
+I don't know what it means.

 Oh, and I figured out why the video was so strange to me.
 I know the woods in the thumbnail, because I live near them.
 I was out walking this morning and it dawned on me.
 It's in Ashpan City, North Carolina (ironic name, considering Ashpan is much less a city and much more a rural hellscape of the greatest proportions).
 And I am a little freaked out because of this, considering my city's… extensive… history with sketchy shit.
 Cults, coverups, stuff like that.
 Not a safe place to live.
 If I could, I would have gone back in time and warned myself NOT to move here.